Posted by Sabine Dahmen-Lhuissier 305181 Hits

 ETSI Smart Machine-to-Machine communications Technical Committee (TC SmartM2M) actively supports the oneM2M global initiative, especially in relation to European Commission (EC) driven activities, bridging the EC’s needs in the M2M/IoT area and the technical work in oneM2M and other ETSI activities.

-Our TC SmartM2M focus is on an application-independent ‘horizontal’ service platform with architecture capable of supporting a very wide range of services including smart metering, smart grids, eHealth, smart cities, consumer applications, car automation, smart appliances and Smart Applications (SAREF).
+Our TC SmartM2M focus is on an application-independent ‘horizontal’ service platform with architecture capable of supporting a very wide range of services including among others, smart metering, smart grids, eHealth, smart cities, consumer applications, car automation, smart appliances and Smart Applications (SAREF).

 Initially, Smart Appliances have been specified on request of EC DG Connect.
-The Smart Appliances specifications were based on the oneM2M communication framework (TS 103 267) complemented with Smart Appliance REFerence (that is now Smart Applications REFerence, SAREF V3 TS 103 264) ontology.
-SAREF work has contributed to the foundations of the base ontology of oneM2M Release 2.
+The Smart Appliances specifications were based on the oneM2M communication framework (TS 103 267) complemented with Smart Appliance REFerence ontology that is now Smart Applications REFerence ontology:

 Official ETSI portal for SAREF

-Posted by Sabine Dahmen-Lhuissier 65141 Hits
+Posted by Sabine Dahmen-Lhuissier 83078 Hits

 Introduction